-The moon's gravity has a direct effect on the part of the ocean closest to it by causing a slight "bulge" on the oceans's surface (as that part of the ocean is pulled up by the gravity of the moon) which then follows the movement of the moon, and this is how tides in the ocean are formed.
+The moon's gravity directly affects the part of the ocean closest to it by causing a slight "bulge" on the oceans' surface (as that part of the ocean is pulled up by the gravity of the moon.)
+This "bulge" then follows the movement of the moon, and this is how tides in the ocean are formed.

 The moon's gravity also has and effect on the atmosphere above the ocean.
 As air contains weight, it is also subjected to the gravitational forces of the moon.

 Because air and the gases in it, is so light and much less dense than water, the influence of the gravitational forces on the atmosphere is almost non-existent compared to the effect on water.
 As a result, it is completely dwarfed by many other factors.

 The moon also has a very small but notable effect on temperatures at the Poles.
 During a Full Moon, the temperatures at the Poles are 0.55° Celsius (0.99° Fahrenheit) warmer than during a New Moon.

 So yes, the moon does have some effect on the weather directly.
 Don't expect it to become front-page news on any newspaper or website anytime soon, though.